List of The Fairly OddParents characters: Foop / Irep

 A Foop costume presented at the Fairly OddParents panel with Butch Hartman.

 "Foop" Elkniwirep "Irep" Anti-Cosma-Anti-Fairywinkle (voiced by Eric Bauza, portrayed by Scott Baio in A Fairly Odd Summer), is the evil counterpart of Poof and the son of Anti-Cosmo and Anti-Wanda.
 Because Poof is so nice and attracts so much positive attention, Foop is portrayed as evil and extremely jealous of his counterpart.
 Foop wants nothing but to destroy Poof, and he cares not for anyone who gets in his way.
 Unlike Poof, who causes bad things to happen when he cries, Foop's cry causes good things to happen.

 Foop resembles Poof, but he is shaped like a cube rather than a ball.
-He also has a black mustache and goatee (a reference to the Star Trek episode "Mirror, Mirror" in which the evil counterpart of Spock wears the same).
+He also has a black mustache and goatee.
 Foop has bat wings and a black crown, and his wand is a baby bottle with bat wings on the side.
 He also speaks with a stereotypical British gentleman accent.